TKp (T2D, ‘Śląsk’)

 This photo of the TKp 16 (from my collection) was probably taken somewhere in mid-1990s, prior to the sale of this engine to VVT.

 Ninety T2Ds were sold to China between 1961 and 1962 (some sources give 102).
 They were designated class ET7 and slightly modified, according to Chinese standards: driver’s post was repositioned to the left, boiler accessories were changed and knuckle couplers were fitted.
 Driver’s cab was of the closed type.
 Several examples were converted into tender locos with their water boxes removed.
 Some of these machines remained in service until mid-1990s and three were reported in good condition in April 2004.
-Many interesting details and current photos can be found at Duncan Cotterill's website www.railography.co.uk/tractive-efforts.
-In 1959 a contract was negotiated between Fablok and Albanian railways, but with no result, as Albanians needed mainly road locomotives (and finally bought six TKt48s).
+Many interesting details and current photos can be found at Duncan Cotterill’s website www.railography.co.uk/tractive-efforts.
+In 1959 a contract was negotiated between Fablok and Albanian railways, but with no result, as Albanians needed mainly line locomotives (and finally bought six TKt48s).
 Production of this type was terminated in 1963 and they were the last steam locomotives built by Fablok – in fact the engine with serial number 6293 was the very last one.

 No locomotive of this type was used by PKP; therefore – in accordance with typical practice – their designation just reflected the axle arrangement, without any class number.
 Individual operators allocated service numbers without any common sequence (often corresponding to serial numbers, but this was never the rule).
 Some operators had their own designation systems, with no relevance to axle arrangement or any other feature.
 For example, Łabędy steel plant in Gliwice designated their locomotives by letters HL, followed by a number.